 Have you ever really thought about how much time we devote entirely to our kids?
 Here’s a hint- it’s pretty much every waking moment of the first 18 years of their life.
 We only take a little “me time” after making sure all their needs AND wants were met.
 Then, we felt bad about it (it’s one of the top 5 reasons moms feel guilty all the time).

-If you’re curious, the Bureau of Labor Statistics actually broke down how much time parents spend caring for their kids that kind of bothers me.
-According to their research, we only spend about an hour a day directly caring for children under age 18.
+If you’re curious, the Bureau of Labor Statistics actually broke down how much time parents spend caring for their kids which kind of bothers me.
+According to their research, we only spend about an hour a day directly caring for children under the age of 18.

 Studies and surveys like that leave out so much, though.
 Maybe the number of words that we speak or direct attention to (tying their shoes, playing on the floor, etc) doesn’t add up to much, but remember, we’re spending 37 hours a week just worrying about them.
 Plus, there’s so much more to parenting than just directly interacting with our kids.